LearnersGuild/curriculum-app/modules/Adding-State-to-HTTP/exercises/Secure-Session-Cookie/README.md

 - Your code is all in `/app3`
 - Your dependencies are all listed in `/app3/package.json`
-- Your can start your server with `npm start`
+- You can start your server with `npm start`
 - Your server should use `node` and `express`
-- When you type your first name, last name and favorite color into the text fields and press "That's me!", the page reloads and displays the text "Welcome back [first_name] [last_name] I bet your favorite color is [favorite_color]!".
+- When I type my first name, last name and favorite color into the text fields and press "That's me!", the page reloads and displays the text "Welcome back [first_name] [last_name] I bet your favorite color is [favorite_color]!".
   - Example: If I enter "Ada", "Lovelace", "Green" and hit "Save my name!"
 The only thing I should see on the page is "Welcome back Ada Lovelace I bet your favorite color is green".
 - If I reload the page I should still see the same text
 - When I delete my cookies or visit the site in an incognito window, I should see the form again.